orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

    # It is necessary to install the dependencies AFTER the other modules*
    tar xvf OTB-9.0.0-Linux-All-Dependencies.tar.gz --one-top-level="/Path/To/Install/OTB"
    ...
+   source /Path/To/Install/OTB/otbenv.profile

 Be careful to install the dependencies *AFTER* the modules because the paths in the cmake files are made modular only when you install the dependencies : the resulting installation can be moved elsewhere on the disk.
-Just move the folder elsewhere and source the otbenv.profile.
+See the section "move installation below"

 Installation folder description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~